Goth style is a dark and mysterious way of dressing, reflecting the Gothic subculture’s aesthetic roots in themes of macabre and romanticism.

-Hippie Goth fashion style icons like Brian Molko and Lorde have made the look famous.
+Hippie Gothic fashion icons like Brian Molko and Lorde have made the look famous.

 Corp Goth fashion style merges corporate attire’s prim and proper realm with the captivating allure of Goth fashion, offering a sophisticated look yet laced with a touch of dark intrigue.

 Corporate Goth fashion is recognized by tailored black suits or dresses, conjuring a sleek, professional image infused with gothic elements like leather boots, chokers, and silver jewelry.

 Makeup in the Corporate Goth realm is intense and dramatic: strong red lips and smoky, mesmerizing eyes.

 The style allows individuals to express a unique persona within the confines of a professional environment while being professional yet non-conformist, corporate yet creative.